sachajw/devops-adventure/visionaries-dec-2022.md

 - Ngrok
 - Springboot Java Spring Petclinic Application | Uses Maven which fits with the Jenkins course

+## Hacktoberfest
+- get your remaining PR's in by updating the Ortelius Environment with new material or fixes

 ## For the future
 - Terraform vs Pulumi